 Eating brunch in Paris is no longer a novelty.
-Check out 10 great places where you can eat Parisian spins on pancakes and waffles before you visit the Louvre or ascend the Eiffel Tower.
+Discover ten great places where you can eat Parisian spins on pancakes and waffles before you visit the Louvre or ascend the Eiffel Tower.
 Some Paris brunch spots serve flaky croissants and specialty coffee too!

 Gone are the days when every single morning in Paris started with a croissant and a cup of coffee.
 Parisians have joined the international brunch wave.
 Or as they say in France – le brunch.

 Eating brunch in Paris may seem counterintuitive considering all of the boulangeries that sell croissants and other freshly baked pastries.
 However, in recent years, the brunch concept has wiggled its way into the city’s dining landscape.